 “We don’t have a sugar daddy, so when things like this happen, we have to pay for it.
 We are the owners, so it has to come from somewhere.”

 With such a substantial amount of money, Wimbledon needed to trust their board to make the right decisions.
 With a history of making decisions as a fanbase, this didn’t seem like a challenge.
-Ivor Heller, one of the founding four members of AFC Wimbledon, stated “Collaboratively, there’ve been a couple of things we’ve done in the past.
-One of them was we had to vote to sell Kingsmeadow (Wimbledon’s ground prior to Plough Lane) to be able to buy our land.”
+Ivor Heller, one of the founding four members of AFC Wimbledon, said: “Collaboratively, there’ve been a couple of things we’ve done in the past.
+One of them was we had to vote to sell Kingsmeadow (Wimbledon’s ground prior to Plough Lane) to be able to buy our land.

 Being a fan of AFC Wimbledon is not merely a pastime; it’s a lifestyle.
-Ray Armfield, who is in charge of the Wimbledon Old Players Association (WOPA), an organization that connects players and staff of both Wimbledon FC and AFC Wimbledon, embodies this commitment.
+Ray Armfield, who is in charge of the Wimbledon Old Players Association (WOPA), an organisation that connects players and staff of both Wimbledon FC and AFC Wimbledon, embodies this commitment.

 “I’m also part of a group called WISH.
 We love our acronyms here: Wimbledon Sporting History.
-There are about 40 of us who all volunteers.”
+There are about 40 of us who are all volunteers.”
 Ray expresses his love for Wimbledon through his volunteer work, claiming no expenses.
-He conducts stadium tours and organizes events that bring together former players, driven by his passion for sharing the club’s history.
+He conducts stadium tours and organises events that bring together former players, driven by his passion for sharing the club’s history.

 In addition to the stadium tours, Ray has set up a museum within the ground, fully aware of the corporate benefits it brings to the club.

-“Everything in and around the ground was ankle-deep in water for several hours.”
 One aspect that the media may overlook is the extent of the flooding’s impact.
 The club shop, the museum, and club offices were all affected; it wasn’t just the pitch that suffered.

 “So, if people think, ‘Oh, you know, you patched your pitch up and everything’s fine,’ that’s simply not the case.
 It’s shocked us a bit.”